 A person facing such claims who has taken the position that there is no valid marriage and intends to advocate the Court cannot rule in favor of a common law marriage in the California case, must also be vigilant in his or her defense of the issues.
 Once again, the experience of an attorney you hire who handles such matters and who can assess your case’s specific facts before you plan out what position you can take in the case and your chances of success is important.

 At this time, our law firm is not taking on any cases that involve issues of common law marriage.
 When that changes, we will make an announcement about it in this article.
-Also, obviously, please do not leave requests for legal advice in the comment section.
-Legal advice should come from a private consultation with an attorney.
+Also, obviously, please do not leave requests for legal advice or questions in the comment section.
+Legal advice and answers to questions should come from a private consultation with an attorney.

 We hope you enjoyed this article and the general information provided about California common law marriage issues.
 Check back with us often for additional interesting articles.
 California divorce and family law cases is all we do.